 I was first introduced to Italian Tuna Salad many years ago while working at a small Italian owned diner in Providence, RI.
 The area in general has a strong Italian culinary heritage, but this particular dish was new to me at the time.
-I am monumentally fussy about tuna, and while theirs was a little too fishy for my taste, I would eat it on occasion and it was hugely popular with the local clientele.
-The owner of the restaurant retired a few years ago, and it closed down.
-While I never did get his recipe, I started making my own “fussy-girl” version recently.
+I am monumentally fussy about tuna and it’s preparation, and while theirs was a little too fishy for my taste, I would eat it on occasion and it was hugely popular with the local clientele.
+The owner of the restaurant retired a few years ago and it closed down.
+While I never did get his Italian tuna recipe, I started making my own “fussy-girl” version recently.
 I like mine better 😉

 Italian tuna salad also makes a great sandwich.
 Whether on crusty ciabatta…

 … or nice sliced multi-grain bread.

 The Genova Yellowfin Tuna was terrific in this no mayo tuna salad.
 I will be trying their Albacore tuna soon as well… maybe in a tuna sauce.
 A great thing about this quality wild-caught tuna is that it is readily available right at Walmart with very reasonable pricing.
 The price vs. quality value for this tuna is very good in my opinion.
 All in all, a great way to boost the Omega-3 oil and protein in your diet, without additives or preservatives.

 Stop by the Genova website to see their other products, and of course check out their large collection of tuna recipes.

 - 2 cans of Genova Yellowfin Tuna in Pure Olive Oil not drained